antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

    got errors on the previous step, you can check if [Windows Compatibility Pack][compat-pack] can help.

-   I got an error "The name 'Registry' does not exist in the current context" so I added the **Microsoft.Windows.Compatibility** NuGet package to my project.
+   I got an error "The name 'Registry' does not exist in the current context", so I added the **Microsoft.Windows.Compatibility** NuGet package to my project.
    After installation, the error disappeared.